Team-Chem/LLC-web-dev/README.md

 4. Visit the phpMyAdmin URL to access the database management interface.

 ## Using the Software
-1. Open XAMPP and start the Apache server.
+1. Open XAMPP and start the Apache and MySQL servers.
-2. In the XAMPP control panel, click the "Explorer" button next to the "HTdocs" folder to open it in your operating system's file explorer.
+2. In the XAMPP folder, locate "htdocs" folder and create a few folder.
-3. Copy the source code directory into the HTdocs folder.
+3. Copy the GitHub source code directory into the HTdocs newly created folder.
 4. Open VS code and navigate to the source code directory in the HTdocs folder.
-5. Use VS code to edit and manage the source code.
-6. In a web browser, go to http://localhost/phpmyadmin to access the database management system.
+5. In a web browser, go to http://localhost/phpmyadmin to access the database management system.
-7. In phpMyAdmin, create a new database named "lccc_db".
+6. In phpMyAdmin, create a new database named "lccc_db".
-8. Import the "lccc_db" file into the newly created database.
+7. Import the "lccc_db" file into the newly created database.
-9. In a web browser, go to http://localhost/[file-location] to access the source code and interact with the database.
+8. In a web browser, go to http://localhost/[page-name] to access LCCC web application on your browser.
+9. Navigate (http://localhost/[newly-created-file-name]/LLC/web-dev/app/views/[page-name].php) to render the files in the **views** folder.

+Note: replace "[page-name]" with the actual name of the folder you created in the HTdocs directory, and replace "[rendered-page]" with the name of the page you want to access.

 ### VS Code
 * Integrated debugging support to help you find and fix errors in your code.